top of page

 Dr. Paul Wender emerged as a pioneering figure in the study of emotional dysregulation and its relationship to ADHD in the 1960s and beyond.

-He was among the first to recognize that emotional dysregulation is a pervasive and impairing symptom of ADHD.
+He was among the first to recognize that emotional dysregulation is a pervasive and impairing trait of ADHD.
 Initially, he referred to this phenomenon as atypical depression due to societal misunderstandings at the time.

 Subsequently, society came to realize that Dr. Wender was referring to RSD in ADHD individuals.
 Once neglected, emotional dysregulation and RSD are now gaining recognition as important features of ADHD.